10. Summit County, Colorado

 The high incomes are partially attributable to the high educational attainment.
 Howard is one of just seven counties in which at least 60% of adults have a four-year college degree.
 This means that residents are more likely to be qualified for high-paying careers.
 The county is within commuting distance to both Washington, D.C. and Baltimore, and most working residents indeed commute to jobs outside of Howard County.

 > Largest place in county: Reston

 > Median household income: $117,515

 Across the Potomac River from Washington, D.C., Fairfax County provides easy access to high-paying jobs in and around the nation’s capital.
 The area’s median household income of $117,515 is nearly the highest in the country, and more than double the U.S. median of $57,652.
-Fairfax County has one of the lowest unemployment rates in the nation, at just 2.3%.
-Income and health are closely linked, as people with higher incomes can afford a greater range of healthy options related to diet and lifestyle.
-As one of the wealthiest places in the country, Fairfax County residents tend to live longer, on average, than Americans in most other parts of the country.
-Life expectancy in the county stands at 83.7-years, compared to 79 years nationwide.
+The county has one of the lowest unemployment rates in the nation, at just 2.1%.